ali5ter/cli_taxo/README.md

 * Comma seperated values for integration with other tools
 * A very simple, headerless, markdown table

-**This script can also output or generate a Bash completion script.
-While this autocomplete script is rudimentary, it can still be a significant aid the developer experience of a CLI where one doesn't already exist.**
+**This script can also generate a Bash autocomplete script.
+While this tab completion script is rudimentary, it can still significantly aid developer experience of a CLI where one doesn't already exist.**

 ## Usage
 Regular expressions are configurable by the user to parse the CLI help documentation and default to expressions that parse the `docker` help - at least the last time it was run.
 However, to display the taxonomy or `kubectl`, you can run